jleung51/data_structures/README.md

 # binary_tree
-C++ implementations of a binary tree (sorted/unsorted) and related functions.
+C++ implementations of a binary tree class (unsorted/sorted) and related methods.